eProsima/Fast-DDS/Quality_Declaration_foonathan_memory.md

 `foonathan_memory` does not conduct performance tests.

-*eprosima Fast DDS* will run its [performance tests](test/performance) and analyzed their results before deciding to change the pinned commit to prevent performance regression.
+*eprosima Fast DDS* will run its [performance tests](test/performance) and analyze their results before deciding to change the pinned commit to prevent performance regression.
 Being pinned to a specific commit, any performance regression in *eprosima Fast DDS* could not be blamed on `foonathan_memory`.

 ### Linters and Static Analysis [4.v]